-The Internship program provides students with the opportunity to gain work experience in their career fields.
+The Internship program allows students to gain work experience in their career fields.
 These opportunities allow students to learn what type of work culture they prefer and if they're in the right field.
 Internships provide temporary work opportunities that may or may not relate to the student's interest, academic major, and/or career goals.
 Typically, assignments involve paid, meaningful work, provide hands-on experiential learning, and can potentially lead to future career opportunities.

 Questions about Internships or employer campus recruiting?

 Internships on Handshake

 Career Services encourages partnering employers to post internships for students on Handshake.
 WSU students who would like to search for an internship on Handshake must first activate their accounts.
 Active WSU students are automatically preloaded onto Handshake so simply log into your account once to activate it.

 Activate your Handshake Account: